The New Day (professional wrestling): Continuing as a duo (2020–2024)

-On the January 14, 2022 episode of SmackDown, Kingston announced that Woods was injured and out of action.
+On the January 14, 2022, episode of SmackDown, Kingston announced that Woods was injured and out of action.
 On January 28, Big E was traded to the SmackDown brand and reunited with Kingston.
 In March, The New Day feuded with the team of Sheamus and Ridge Holland.
 A match between the teams on the March 11 episode of SmackDown saw Holland botching an overhead belly-to-belly suplex on Big E at ringside, resulting in Big E landing on the top of his head and suffering a broken neck.
 He also suffered fractures to his C1 vertebrae and C6 vertebrae, but no ligament or spinal cord injury.
 Woods would return from his own injury shortly after Big E's injury, and the trio had an onscreen reunion on May 20.
 However, Big E stated in an interview a month later that it was unclear if he would ever be able to wrestle again.
 In the same interview, he revealed that Triple H had asked him to be part of a WWE tryout for college athletes in the days leading up to that year's SummerSlam.
 In December, Kingston and Woods also began appearing on WWE's developmental brand, NXT, and challenged for the NXT Tag Team Championship.
-At NXT Deadline on December 10, they defeated Pretty Deadly (Elton Prince and Kit Wilson) to win the titles and became the third WWE Tag Team Triple Crown Champions.
+At NXT Deadline on December 10, they defeated Pretty Deadly (Elton Prince and Kit Wilson) to win the title for the first time and became the third WWE Tag Team Triple Crown Champions.
 At NXT Vengeance Day on February 4, 2023, The New Day lost the championship to Gallus (Mark Coffey and Wolfgang) in a fatal four-way tag team match, also involving Pretty Deadly and Chase University (Andre Chase and Duke Hudson), ending their reign at 56 days.